 For most people, a urostomy has very little effect on diet.
 To keep your kidneys functioning properly and to help prevent urinary tract infections, you should drink plenty of water each day.
-If you have any questions about diet or fluids, check with your healthcare professional, ostomy care nurse, or a dietitian.
+If you have any questions about diet or fluids, contact your GP or stoma care nurse.